 As project managers, a huge part of our job is determining and communicating how other people will spend their time.
 But it’s equally important to be aware of how we are managing our own time.
 Steven Covey’s quote, “The enemy of the best is the good,” applies really well when it comes to the project manager’s management of time (theirs and their team’s).
 There are a million and one good things you could be doing, but a good project manager recognizes that only a few things fall into the category of “best” and these few things are what need to come first each day.
 Knowing when to say “No” is a critical project management skill.

 The problem is that important tasks usually get trumped by urgent tasks.
+If needed, do an 80/20 analysis of your current tasks.
 So if you’ve got a limited amount of time in your day, how can you make sure you set aside time for important tasks so you don’t get totally stressed out?

 It’s all about nailing the difference between urgent and important and Eisenhower’s famous prioritization matrix mapping.
 As Eisenhowever pointed out, “What is important is seldom urgent and what is urgent is seldom important.”